-The Colonel Benjamin Stephenson House opens an enchanting window on cultural, political, and architectural developments during the early history of Illinois.
+The Colonel Benjamin Stephenson House opens an enchanting window on cultural, political, social, and architectural developments during the early history of Illinois.

 Built in 1820 by skilled craftsmen using native materials, the two-story Federal Style house offers an elegant and classic illustration of how the upper class lived at the time.

 The four-room home is an excellent example of architecture from this early period and is listed on the National Register of Historic Places.
 The Illinois State Historic Preservation Agency includes it among only a handful of homes built in the first quarter of the 19th century that remain standing in Illinois.
 It is also considered the oldest brick home in Madison County, Illinois.